LukasHunter98/01-character-description/README.md

-# A short description of an imaginary flag using a cross letter
+# A short description of an imaginary flag using a letter symbol

 ![Alt.text](Favourite%20letter-orange.png)